Exploring 6 Deployment Strategies for Smooth Software Updates

 • Dual Deployment: The new version is deployed to a separate environment that mirrors the production environment but isn't accessible to real users.

-• Thorough Testing: In this shadow environment, you can extensively test the new version's functionality, performance, and compatibility with other systems.
+• Thorough Testing: In this shadow environment, the new version is tested for functionality, performance, and compatibility with other systems.

 • Go Live (or Revise): Based on the results, you can confidently decide to deploy the new version to production or refine it further if problems are found.